 - FEC using convolutional codes and interleaving provide strong protection against sudden bursts of interference as well as 100% message acknowledgement

 These combine to give RPMA robustness that also directly impacts capacity and battery life.
 Battery life is improved because the message does not need to be resent and also may be sent using a lower transmit power.
 It improves capacity for the same reasons.
-These also provide built-in message acknowledgement for every message.
+These also provide built-in message acknowledgment for every message.

 The RPMA Protocol

 Let’s dive just a little deeper and take a look at the “random” part of Random Phase Multiple Access.
 As will be explained, the key to this protocol is in the “R”, random.
-By random, we do not mean pseudo-random which is a term typically used in spread spectrum which means a sequence that looks random, but is actually agreed upon by both ends of the link.
+By random, we do not mean pseudo-random which is a term typically used in spread spectrum which means a sequence that looks random but is actually agreed upon by both ends of the link.
 We mean fully random.
 Part of RPMA’s secret sauce is the fact that there is no need for any coordination between the ends of the link (the base station and the endpoint) – in other words, RPMA needs no scheduling.

 Endpoint Behavior: The RPMA Concept